Nasseh123/GitHub-Searrch/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.3.9.

-This is a quotes application that is supposed to allow a user to input quotes, upvote, downvote or delete them.
+This is a Githubfetch users application that is supposed to allow a user to input an username and get list of repo if the user and links to their github profile.

 #### Author

- ****Manasseh BUndi****&trade; (01/04/2020)
+ ****Manasseh Bundi****&trade; (14/04/2020)

 ## Description

-It enables a user to input quotes, upvote, downvote or delete quotes from their dashboard.
+It enables a user to input username, view profile and either continue on github itself
- It has a form component where the user enters the quote, name of author and their name which is then displayed on the quote display component.
-They click the upvote button to upvote, downvote button to downvote.The quote with the highest upvote is displayed as 'Quote of the day'.
-One can also see how long the quote has been on the site.

 ## Development server